 Welcome to the website of AAUW-Hawaii.
 We are a state-wide organization made up of six branches: Kauai, Maui, Kona, Hilo, Honolulu, and Windward Oahu.
-Our membership is approximately 400.
+We have a total of 3,800 members and supporters throughout the state.
 Though we are located on different islands, we endeavor to stay connected.
 Our board meetings take place through conference calls or on-line, and we have a state-wide convention every other year.

 Having followed the lead of national, we adopted the One Member, One Vote form of governance in 2012, eliminating the need for delegates.
 All members are encouraged to attend annual meetings and conventions to share with and learn from attendees from other branches.